Full Time Staff

 Tony is the program advisor for Asian Desi Pacific Islander American Collective (APAC) and Queer People of Color and Allies (QPOCA) here at the MEC.
 He earned his Masters in Social Work from UT in 2011 with an emphasis in grief & loss counseling and social justice advocacy.
 As an advisor, he teaches and learns from his students everyday and is thankful for that opportunity.

-Rocío is the advisor for the Latina/o Leadership Council and Students for Equity and Diversity.
+Rocío is the advisor for the Native American and Indigenous Collective (NAIC) and Students for Equity and Diversity (SED).
 She obtained a B.S. in Applied Learning & Development from UT Austin in 2006 and recently graduated with an M.A. in Curriculum & Instruction with a specialization in Cultural Studies in Education from UT in May 2011.
 Rocío is a strong believer in the importance and power of community engagement as a tool for personal and collective empowerment and liberation.
 She currently volunteers with several groups that focus on immigrant rights, women’s rights, education, and mental health issues.
 During her free time, Rocío enjoys reading, writing, live music, spending time outdoors, and spending time with family and friends.
 As an advisor, Rocío hopes to support the students she will work with in their pursuit of goals for their personal well-being, academic success, and social justice.